 Stability & Consistency: Seeing the same Family Dentist at each appointment

 With the rise of corporately-owned dental offices, as well as offices owned by (but not occupied by) “investor dentists”, more and more practices are staffed with dentists who have no ownership stake.
-The result is that these clinics have frequent turnover and patients often find that they see a different Dentist at each visit.
+These clinics commonly have frequent turnover of Dentists and patients often find that they see a different Dentist at each visit.
 To ensure that you are getting the gold standard in oral health maintenance, you may want to call a prospective Dental Clinic and ask:

 “Who owns the clinic and how often do they practice there?”